batcholi/XenonCode/README.md

 Storage is used to keep some data persistent across power cycles and even through a re-compile.
 We can declare storage variables and arrays of either number or text.
 Storage must be declared in the global scope.
-We may assign initial values to a storage.
+We may assign initial values to a storage if it's not an array.
 ```
 storage var $stuff = 5
 storage var $stuff:text